Bridging design and engineering

 Havas

-At Havas, most of the collaboration was with print designers learning digital.
-I often sat with them while they worked, helping translate their layouts into clean builds.
-When questions came up, I could walk to the dev team, explain the goal, and work through the technical side together.
+At Havas most of the collaboration was with print designers learning digital.
+I often sat beside them while they built pages, helping translate their layouts into clean, usable interfaces.
+When technical questions came up, I could walk to the dev team, explain the design goal, and work through the constraints in real time.
+It created smoother handoffs and kept the quality bar consistent across very different parts of the agency.